Section: Library Resources

 - When safety or the nature of a program requires it, attendance will be determined on a first-come, first-served basis or by pre-registration.

 - Programs designed for specific audiences may have attendance restrictions or requirements based on age.
+Programs designed for a general audience have no age restrictions.

-Note: In the case of film programs, the Motion Picture Association of America ratings may be provided for information only.
-It is the responsibility of parents or legal guardians, not Ames Public Library staff, to guide their own children’s use of the library and its resources and services.
+- It is the responsibility of parents or legal guardians, not Ames Public Library staff, to guide their own children’s use of the library and its resources and services.

 Programs will be evaluated based on data collected from the audience, program partner(s), and staff.